 Reference material is typically generated by writers associated with the language or platform development team – which is good, because they know the language best.
 But you also need material written by those who use the language to solve problems in the real world – the more, the better.

 That’s what you’ll find in “Advanced Apex Programming”.
 There are no tutorials for beginners.
 There is no reference material.
-Just an in-depth exploration of advanced design patterns and techniques, written by someone who has not only been involved in multiple consulting projects, but also in releasing a major commercial package on the AppExchange.
+Just an in-depth exploration of advanced design patterns and techniques, written by someone who has not only been involved in multiple consulting projects, but also in releasing several commercial packages on the AppExchange.

 Read the introduction and browse the table of contents and you’ll see.
-Whether you are an experienced developer coming to Apex from another language, or an intermediate level Apex developer, this book will take you to the next level in programming on the Salesforce and Force.com platform.
+Whether you are an experienced developer coming to Apex from another language, or an intermediate level Apex developer, this book will take you to the next level in programming on the Salesforce Force.com/Lightning platform.